Tri-City ValleyCats: 2021 and beyond

 After the cancelled 2020 minor league season, Major League Baseball took direct control of Minor League Baseball and discontinued short-season play.
 The ValleyCats were not among the teams invited to continue in affiliated baseball.
 On January 7, 2021, the team announced that it would be joining the Frontier League, an independent MLB Partner league, for the 2021 season.
 The 2021 and 2022 seasons were disappointing for the ValleyCats as they missed the playoffs both years.
+In the 2023 season, the ValleyCats attempted to get into the playoffs.
+However, they were beaten by the Sussex County Miners for the third and final playoff spot.
+Despite both clubs having the same record in the East Division, the Miners had a longer winning streak than the Valley Cats.
+This meant that the ValleyCats missed the playoffs for the fourth year in a row.
+In 2024, the Valley Cats clinched the playoffs for the first time since 2018, placing second in the East Division.
+However, they lost to the Ottawa Titans in the Wild Card game 5-2.
+They made the playoffs again in 2025.
+They swept the Sussex County Miners in two straight games in the Wild Card Round, but lost to the Québec Capitales three games to one in the East Division Conference Finals.

 Mascots

 The ValleyCats have several mascots, the three most prominent being SouthPaw, his grandfather, Pappy, and his best friend, Ribbie.
 SouthPaw is a jersey-wearing cat, representing the "ValleyCat", the team's nickname.
-Another fan-favorite is Sammy Baseball who wears a patriotic costume and resembles Uncle Sam, reputedly derived from Samuel Wilson who operated a meat packing plant in Troy.
+Another fan-favorite is Sammy Baseball who wears a patriotic costume and resembles Uncle Sam, reputedly derived from Samuel Wilson who operated a meat packing plant in Albany.
 The Tri-City Mayors, large caricature heads representing the current Mayors of Troy, Albany, and Schenectady, race (and dance) on a nightly basis at the ballpark.
 Ketchup, Mustard, and Relish mascots participate in a hot dog race.
 Other mascots include Spiedie the Chicken, Zoggy the Dinosaur, and Rowdy the River Rat, obtained when the Albany River Rats moved to Charlotte, North Carolina.